Service & Assistance Animal Policy

 EXCEPTIONS

-NSU may exclude a service or assistance animal from campus if its behavior poses a direct threat to the health or safety of others or when its presence fundamentally alters the nature of a program or activity.
-Furthermore, NSU may ask an individual with a disability to remove a service or assistance animal from campus if the animal is out of control and the individual does not take effective action to control it; or if the animal is not housebroken.
+NSU may exclude a service animals or ESAs from campus if its behavior poses a direct threat to the health or safety of others or when its presence fundamentally alters the nature of a program or activity.
+Furthermore, NSU may ask an individual with a disability to remove a service animal or ESA from campus if the animal is out of control and the individual does not take effective action to control it; or if the animal is not housebroken.

-NSU is not responsible for the care or supervision of a service or assistance animal.
-Individuals with disabilities are responsible for the control of their service or assistance animal at all times and must comply with all applicable laws and regulations, including vaccinations, licensure, animal health and leash laws.
-A service or assistance animal shall be restrained with a harness, leash, or other tether, unless an individual's disability precludes the use of a restraint or if the restraint would interfere with the service animal's safe, effective performance of work or tasks.
-If a service animal is not tethered, it must be otherwise under the individual's control, whether by voice control, signals or other effective means.
+NSU is not responsible for the care or supervision of a service animal or ESA.
+Individuals with disabilities are responsible for the control of their service animal or ESA at all times and must comply with all applicable laws and regulations, including vaccinations, licensure, animal health and leash laws.
+All ESAs shall be restrained with a harness, leash, or other tether; service animals are exempt if an individual’s disability precludes the use of a restraint or if the restraint would interfere with the service animal’s safe, effective performance of work or tasks.
+If a service animal is not tethered, it must be otherwise under the individual’s control, whether by voice control, signals or other effective means.

 Individuals are responsible for ensuring the immediate clean up and proper disposal of all animal waste.
-Although Northeastern may not charge an individual with a disability a service or assistance animal surcharge, it may impose charges for damages caused by a service or assistance animal in the same manner it imposes charges for damages by other individuals who use the campus.
+Although Northeastern may not charge an individual with a disability a service or ESA surcharge, it may impose charges for damages caused by a service animals or ESA in the same manner it imposes charges for damages by other individuals who use the campus.

 PROCESS